atcll-pei2021/atcll-pei2021.github.io/doc_source/document/content/Modules/Sniffing/_index.md

 ## Threads

 In this file there are 2 running threads and 1 main function running permanently: ***chopping()*** thread, ***run_broker()*** thread and the main function where the PyShark is capturing the packets.
 The first thread, chopping, is responsible for constantly switching wifi channels through 1, 6 and 11.
-The broker thread implements the producer-side of the broker where the messages are sent and are later consumed by the web app.
+The broker thread implements the producer-side of the broker where the messages are sent and are later consumed by the Web App.
 ```python
 for channel in channels:
 	os.system("iwconfig " + monitor_iface + " channel " + str(channel) + " > /dev/null 2>&1")